 (RED & GOLDEN):

 Analyst report product is very short in the marketplace and is expected to be tight ongoing.
 Gold product of Russia is increasing in price.

 (BLUE & RED, PASTEURIZED):

-Mexico Blue Crab season is beginning to slow, as is common this time of year.
-Pricing is stable and supply is very good.
+Mexico blue crab season is beginning to slow, as is common for this time of year.
+Analysts are reporting that pricing is stable and supply is fair.

 NORTH AMERICAN LOBSTER: